amiruzzaman/amiruzzaman.github.io/working/carousel/amir/readme.md

 - run server.py for most of the work
 - run dragndrop.py for dragndrop.html to add images and update coins.json file.
 - run editnplace.py for editnplace.html to crop and save images in the same folder.
 You will have to go to http://localhost:5000/edit to be able to get the HTML site
+- run upload.py for uploading images to country name folders.
+You will have to go to http://localhost:5000 to be able to get the HTML site